mikemaccana/powershell-profile/README.md

 #### Tabbed terminals coming soon

 Microsoft's official [Windows Terminal](https://github.com/Microsoft/Terminal).
-Does not have a stable release yet and still has some major bugs, but is fast and low overhead.
+Does not have a stable release yet and still has some major bugs (copy on select doesn't work), but is fast and low overhead.

 #### Minimal terminals